Masturbation – Harms and Benefits

 Women and girls may use their fingers or hand to rub the area around their clitoris or vagina.

 In some cultures, Masturbation is a taboo word.

-This is particularly because of the cultural and spiritual/religious beliefs behind masturbation – and a lot of the former is based on the latter.
+This is particularly because of the cultural and spiritual/religious beliefs behind masturbation – and many of the former are based on the latter.